segastep/CACI-IMG/README.md

 ## Go The Extra Mile

-Come up with some ideas to visualise the fake profile data on a Vuejs front-end
+Come up with some ideas to visualise the fake profile data on a front-end using a framework of your choice.